 The anticholinesterase activity was determined by colorimetry using a Cholinesterase Kit (Chronolab, Spain).28 PEA and PEB stock solutions were prepared by dissolution 20 mg of PEA or PEB in 2 mL of 10 % DMSO (Sigma-Aldrich).
-Human Plasma was provided from the Biochemistry-Toxicology Laboratory, University Hospital “Fattouma Bourguiba” of Monastir (Tunisia) and used as a source of Butyrylcholinesterase (BChE).
+Human Plasma was provided from the Biochemistry-Toxicology Laboratory, University Hospital “Fattouma Bourguiba” of Monastir (Tunisia) and used as a source of butyrylcholinesterase (BChE).
 PEA or PEB (500 µL, 10 mg/mL) was added to 500 µL of plasma and the mixture was incubated at 37 °C during 5, 10, 15, 20 and 30 min.
 BChE activity was measured by COBAS INTEGRA® 400 (Roche diagnostics).
 The control (plasma and distilled water) was treated under the same conditions.
 The anticholinesterase activity was calculated by the following formula: % inhibition = (Ac-As)/Ac x 100, where Ac is the absorbance value of the control group and As is the absorbance value of the group treated with sample.
 All assays were carried out in triplicate.

 RESULTS AND DISCUSSION